-After quickly washing our hands, we ran to thatha’s room to find him applying coconut oil to his hair which was his everyday after bath ritual (probably the reason why he still has a head full of hair).
-After making him agree to our demands for a story, we then ran to the front verandah (which was our usual story session spot) as we had to set the scene for the story telling session by arranging the pillows & by also sneaking a bowl of peanuts from the kitchen.
+After washing our hands quickly, we ran to thatha’s room to find him applying coconut oil to his hair which was his everyday after bath ritual (probably the reason why he still has a head full of hair).
+After making him agree to our demands for a story, we then ran to the front verandah (which was our usual story session spot) as we had to set the scene for the story telling session by arranging the pillows & by also sneaking out a bowl of peanuts from the kitchen.

-As thatha came out of the room, all 5 of us arranged ourselves at different corners of the verandah with me & Sukruth being nearest to the bowl of peanuts.
-Thatha stood in the doorway smiling down at us & silently enjoying the attention he was receiving courtesy his storytelling skills.
-As thatha settled down with his back against the wall I looked around, there was silence everywhere (as our house was situated on the outskirts of the town) broken by crickets chirping sounds & a frog’s croak from the lotus pond which got an answering croak from another frog in the garden & various other insects sounds.
+As thatha* came out of the room, all 5 of us arranged ourselves at different corners of the verandah with me & Sukruth being nearest to the bowl of peanuts.
+Thatha stood in the doorway smiling down at us, silently enjoying the attention he was receiving courtesy his storytelling skills.
+As thatha settled down with his back against the wall, I looked around, there was silence everywhere (as thatha’s house was situated on the outskirts of the town) broken by crickets chirping sounds & a frog’s croak from the lotus pond which got an answering croak from another frog in the garden & various other insects sounds.
 There was also pitch darkness everywhere with only 1 or 2 lights blinking from a house located in the forest on the hill opposite our house.
-And then I saw Fireflies coming out in hundreds & lighting up the whole atmosphere, their reflections in the lotus pond was another sight to behold & the trees with the fireflies on them looking as decked up as a bride on her wedding day.
+And then, I saw Fireflies coming out in hundreds & lighting up the whole atmosphere, their reflections in the lotus pond was another sight to behold & the trees with the fireflies on them looking as decked up as a bride on her wedding day.
 Sigh, pure magic.